-My favorite baby potatoes recipe ever!
-Steamed baby potatoes are the easiest way to cook baby potatoes on the stovetop with just a few ingredients.
-I use baby yellow potatoes for this, but any small potato you enjoy works great!
-These are particularly delicious made into a meal with cast iron skillet salmon and a lemon kale salad.
+My favorite steamed potatoes recipe ever!
+Steamed baby potatoes with herb butter cook on the stovetop with just a few ingredients.
+I love baby yellow or Yukon Gold potatoes for this, but any small potato you enjoy works great!
+These are particularly delicious made into a meal with cast iron skillet salmon or prime rib and a lemon kale salad.

 Say hello to our new favorite GF side dish!
 Tiny baby potatoes, simmered and steamed and lightly crispy from butter + salt, tossed in any herbs you have, just super duper simple happiness all around.

-These baby potatoes are simple and quick to make - I serve them all the time and just change the herbs I use so they go with whatever I'm serving them with!
+These steamed potatoes are simple and quick to make - I serve them all the time and just change the herbs I use so they go with whatever I'm serving them with!

-The great thing about these baby potatoes is that they are cooked whole so we're talking a quick rise, no chopping, no mess, just throw potatoes in the pot and go.
+The great thing about these baby potatoes is that they are cooked whole so we're talking a quick rinse, no chopping, no mess, just throw potatoes in the pot and go.

 Here's what we need!
 Small or baby potatoes - I use 4-6 potatoes per person depending on how big or small the potatoes are.
 Then we have salt, butter and olive oil, stock, and some green stuff for topping.
 Although, the green stuff can be skipped if we're being honest.

 For herbs, I love rosemary and parsley or a combo of both.
 BUT, any herbs you like will be great here.
 Chopped scallions or chives, thyme, dill, anything you like, or nothing at all in the green department.

 If you prefer to not mess with fresh herbs, salted buttered baby potatoes are not sad on their own, promise.